Political divisions and vassals of the Mongol Empire

-This article discusses the political divisions and vassals of the Mongol Empire.
 Through invasions and conquests the Mongols established a vast empire that included many political divisions, vassals and tributary states.
 It was the largest contiguous land empire in history.
 However, after the death of Möngke Khan, the Toluid Civil War and subsequent wars had led to the fragmentation of the Mongol Empire.
 By 1294, the empire had fractured into four autonomous khanates, including the Golden Horde in the northwest, the Chagatai Khanate in the middle, the Ilkhanate in the southwest, and the Yuan dynasty in the east based in modern-day Beijing, although the Yuan emperors held the nominal title of Khagan of the empire.

 Political divisions of the early Mongol Empire

 The political divisions of the early Mongol Empire consisted of five main parts in addition to appanage khanates - there were: